GeminiDRSoftware/DRAGONS/astrodata/doc/reduce_UsersManual/_build/html/_sources/interfaces.txt

 Application Programming Interface (API)
 ---------------------------------------
+.. note:: The following sections discuss and describe programming interfaces
+          available on ``reduce`` and the underlying class Reduce.

 The ``reduce`` application is essentially a skeleton script providing the described command line interface.
 After parsing the command line, the script